jefgodesky/api-starter/roles/README.md

 ### `user:self:read`

 With this, a user has permission to view her own user record.
-Note that a user who has user:read can also view her own user record, even if she does not have user:self:read.
-This is only meaningful for users who do not have user:read.
+Note that a user who has `user:read` can also view her own user record, even if she does not have `user:self:read`.
+This is only meaningful for users who do not have `user:read`.

 ### `user:self:update`

 With this, a user has permission to make changes to her own user record.
-Note that a user who has user:write can also make changes to her own user record, even if she does not have user:self:write.
-This is only meaningful for users who do not have user:write.
+Note that a user who has `user:write` can also make changes to her own user record, even if she does not have `user:self:write`.
+This is only meaningful for users who do not have `user:write`.

 ### `user:self:destroy`

 With this, a user has permission to delete her own user record.
-Note that a user who has user:delete can also delete her own user record, even if she does not have user:self:delete.
-This is only meaningful for users who do not have user:delete.
+Note that a user who has `user:delete` can also delete her own user record, even if she does not have `user:self:delete`.
+This is only meaningful for users who do not have `user:delete`.

 ## Roles